tektutor/openshift-tekton-feb-2022/Day1/README.md

 ##### :question: What will happen if I don't follow the above requests?
 <pre>
-- When you switch using other user credentials, actually you will end up using other participant's credential.
+- When you switch using other user credentials, actually you will end up using other participant's lab machine.
 - It will be confusing for both of you, as the projects gets switched in your lab everytime other participant switches to his/her project and vice versa on other participants lab environment.
 - There is a chance that either you or the other participant may delete each other projects.